 - Get plenty of rest.
 Give your children a bedtime and stick with it

-- Maintain Healthy Humidity in your home with an Aprilaire whole-home humidifier, keeping your indoor humidity as close to 50% as possible.
+- Maintain Healthy Humidity in your home with an Aprilaire whole-home humidifier, keeping your keeping indoor humidity between 30-60 percent.
 Dry air in your home can affect your child’s overall health, while moist air can help keep viruses and bacteria from spreading and making your child sick

 Healthy Humidity plays a key role in our overall wellness.
 And the Aprilaire Healthy Air System™ (made up of humidity control, fresh air ventilation, and air purification solutions) can help keep you and your family happy, healthy, and comfortable in your home for years to come.
 Get started today and find a Healthy Air Professional in your area to take the first step in finding a solution that’s right for your Healthy Home.